-Feeling isolated in leadership?
-Need a safe space to talk with peers?
+Feeling isolated as a pastor in leadership?
+Need a safe space to talk with clergy peers?
 Seeking a way to hold yourself accountable to your own and a congregation’s objectives?
-Consider joining a clergy group.
+Consider joining a clergy group for support and care.

 You can even visit a group in person or virtually to get a sense of the group with no obligation to continue.